sumittiware/Flutter-Anime-Wallpapers/README.md

 # Waifu Wallpapers

-A wallpaper app made with Flutter and [Waifu wallpapers api](https://api.waifu.pics)
+A wallpaper app(android) made with Flutter and [Waifu wallpapers api](https://api.waifu.pics)

+Native Kotlin is used for writing functions for Downloading image and Setting any Image as wallpaper.

 Screenshorts
 <br>